LLINBO: Trustworthy LLM-in-the-Loop Bayesian Optimization: Introduction

-\paragraph{Main considerations and contributions.} While very recent \textit{LLM-assisted BO} \cite{liu2024large,guo2023towards,song2024position,yang2023large} approaches have shown promise in suggesting reasonable query designs, several limitations hinder their broader applicability.
-Most importantly, such approaches lack explicit surrogate modeling and calibrated uncertainty \cite{snoek2012practical}, which are critical for managing the exploration–exploitation trade-off \cite{brochu2010tutorial}.
 Moreover, LLMs remain inherently opaque, making the aforementioned trade-off difficult to interpret or control.
 This structural opacity, combined with their inability to quantify uncertainty in a principled way, introduces significant risks, particularly in applications where cost or safety is critical, ultimately undermining theoretical tractability and reliability.
-For instance, in the case of smooth functions, the predictive capability of $\mathcal{GP}$s, in terms of both the predicted mean and variance as measured by generalization bounds, has a known rate of improvement as more data is gathered \cite{srinivas2009gaussian,seeger2004gaussian}.
+For instance, in the case of smooth functions, the predictive capability of $\mathcal{GP}$s, in terms of both the predicted mean and variance as measured by generalization bounds, has a known rate of improvement as more data is gathered (\cite{srinivas2009gaussian}).
 The same result is hard to characterize for LLMs, whose internal mechanisms for interpolating black-box functions are not fully understood and which currently lack calibrated uncertainty estimates.

-With this in mind, we propose \texttt{LLINBO}, a framework that combines the contextual reasoning strengths of LLMs with the principled uncertainty quantification offered by statistical surrogates to enable more trustworthy and tractable optimization.
-To the best of our knowledge, this is the first principled hybrid framework for BO that systematically integrates LLMs and statistical surrogates.
+With this in mind, we propose \texttt{LLINBO}, a framework that combines the contextual reasoning strengths of LLMs with the principled uncertainty quantification offered by statistical surrogates to enable more trustworthy optimization.
 To operationalize this collaboration, we introduce a general framework grounded in the philosophy of using LLM-suggested designs to sequentially refine and tailor BO.
-Within this framework, we propose three approaches, which are inspired by recent developments in collaborative learning, and analyze the theoretical properties of each.
+Within this framework, we propose three approaches, which are inspired by recent developments in federated learning, and analyze the theoretical properties of each.
 Through extensive simulations and a real-world proof-of-concept in 3D printing, we demonstrate the effectiveness and robustness of the proposed methods.